Installing Consul is simple. There are three approaches to installing Consul:

 Downloading a precompiled binary is easiest, and we provide downloads over TLS along with SHA256 sums to verify the binary.
 We also distribute a PGP signature with the SHA256 sums that can be verified.

-The Getting Started guides provide a quick walkthrough of installing and using Consul on your local machine.
+The Get Started on VMs tutorials provide a quick walkthrough of installing and using Consul on a VM.

 To install the precompiled binary, download the appropriate package for your system.
 Consul is currently packaged as a zip file.
 We do not have any near term plans to provide system packages.

 Once the zip is downloaded, unzip it into any directory.
 The

 inside is all that is necessary to run Consul (or

 consul.exe for Windows).

 No additional files are required to run Consul.

 Copy the binary to anywhere on your system.
 If you intend to access it from the